The School for Champions is an educational website that shows you how to achieve your dreams.

 Roman numerals

 In ancient Rome, they used Roman numerals as symbols for numbers.
-They would write down counting to ten as: I, II, III, IV, V, VI, VII, VIII, IX, X. This has some logic to it, but it became cumbersome and not convenient for such arithmetic operations like multiplying and dividing.
+They would write down counting to ten as: I, II, III, IV, V, VI, VII, VIII, IX, X. Although it has some logic to it, it also is cumbersome and not convenient for such arithmetic operations like multiplying and dividing.

 Arabic numerals